Chart Color Schemes

 Joondalup - Edgewater was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-In terms of ancestry (country of birth of parents), the top three represented groups in Joondalup - Edgewater are English, comprising 34.6% of the population, which is substantially higher than the regional average of 28.0%, Australian, comprising 18.2% of the population, and Other, comprising 9.9% of the population.
-Additionally, there are notable divergences in the representation of certain other ethnic groups: Welsh is notably overrepresented at 1.1% of Joondalup - Edgewater (vs 0.7% regionally), South Australian at 1.6% (vs 1.0%) and Polish at 1.0% (vs 0.7%).
+Regarding parental ancestry, the three most common backgrounds in Joondalup - Edgewater are English at 34.6% of the population (substantially higher than the regional average of 28.0%), Australian at 18.2%, and Other at 9.9%.
+Notable variations are also present in other ethnic backgrounds, with Welsh overrepresented at 1.1% of the Joondalup - Edgewater population (compared to 0.7% regionally), South Australian at 1.6% (compared to 1.0%), and Polish at 1.0% (compared to 0.7%).

 Frequently Asked Questions - Diversity